 Field-hunting tip

-Look in burning coal seams country — that is the host setting where hoelite typically forms.
+Look in burning coal seams country, the host setting where hoelite typically forms.
 If you start seeing coal in float, you are in the right ground.
 Field specimens usually show a acicular needles, thin plates habit, so train your eye for that shape before scanning the outcrop.